TL;DR

 - Physiotherapy and Rehabilitation Support: Services designed to help you recover from injury and get back to work sooner.

-At WeCovr, we believe in this holistic approach.
-That's why, in addition to finding you the best policy, we provide our customers with complimentary access to our AI-powered wellness app, CalorieHero.
+WeCovr believes in this holistic approach.
+That's why, in addition to finding you a strong fit for your needs, we provide our customers with complimentary access to our AI-powered wellness app, CalorieHero.
 It's our way of helping you proactively manage your health, demonstrating our commitment to your wellbeing beyond just the insurance paperwork.

 The Role of Private Medical Insurance (PMI): Accelerating Your Recovery